 According to ABA data,

-Florida State is the #1 law
+Florida State is the nation's 18th

-school in Florida and

-#28 nationally in terms of
+best law school in terms of

-2018 graduates who
+2019 graduates who

 passed a bar examination

+in the primary jurisdiction

 on their first attempt.

-FIRST IN FLORIDA
+1ST IN FLORIDA

 According to a 2018 study of law faculty scholarly impact, our faculty is #1 in Florida and #29 nationally.